 Let's focus on the two largest concerns in our area, fire or flood requiring evacuation, and earthquake.
 We will assume you have already taken all of the basic preparedness steps we recommend here.
 Your have emergency plans.
 You have emergency supplies and evacuation go-bags.
 You are prepared.
 Now a disaster unfolds.
 What steps do you take?

-There are things you can do to be prepared for evacuations, things that will make the evacuation much easier.
-Have a plan, keep a go-bag ready with supplies, know your evacuation routes.
+There are things you can do to make an evacuation much easier.
+Have a plan.
+Keep a go-bag ready with supplies.
+Know your evacuation routes.

-There are things you can do when you think an evacuation might come soon.
-Have a full tank of gas in your car.
+There are things you can do when you think an evacuation might come soon. make sure you have a full tank of gas in your car.
 Load your emergency supplies.
-Keep your pets indoors so you don't have to look for them at the last moment, or leave them behind.
+Keep your pets indoors so you don't have to look for them at the last moment, or even leave them behind.
 Put a ladder against your roof so firefighters and other emergency responders will have easy access when you are evacuated.
 Park your car heading out the drive, and open your gate if you have one.

 There are things you need to do when it is time to evacuate.
 "Rule 1 of Evacuation" is, if you think it might be time to evacuate, evacuate.
 Don't wait to be told.
 Leave early and spend a few days with your relatives or friends, where it's safe.
 Follow the recommended evacuation route; shortcuts could lead to trouble.
 Stay calm.